Model-based Analysis and Specification of Functional Requirements and Tests for Complex Automotive Systems

 \subsection{Ontology for Test-Driven Analysis of Requirements}

-Holt and Perry \cite{HoltPerry2019} describe a general MBSE ontology.
+Holt \& Perry \cite{HoltPerry2019} describe a general MBSE ontology.
 However, the described ontology does not comprehensively enough cover elements for modeling of verification and validation aspects as needed for the goal of this work.
 Mandel et al. specifically investigate relevant elements for the description of verification and validation activities as well as their relations to define a (sub-) ontology for an MBSE approach \cite{Mandel2021}.
 This ontology is taken as a basis and is further specified in the BMBF-funded research project MoSyS.
 Relevant parts of the MoSyS ontology are used for the approach in this work.

 An excerpt of the used ontology is shown in Fig. \ref{fig:ontology}.
 We separate the single elements of the ontology in the sections \emph{Problem Space}, \emph{Product}, and \emph{Validation System}.
-The central part within the problem space are \emph{stakeholder requirements}, that are the starting point for SE activities from a Tier1 supplier perspective and for our specification method (see Sect. \ref{sect:method}).
+The central part within the problem space are \emph{stakeholder requirements}, that are the starting point for sysetms engineering activities from a Tier1 supplier perspective and for our specification method (see Sect. \ref{sect:method}).
 These stakeholder requirements can be provided by external \emph{stakeholders} like OEMs, or internal stakeholders, e.g., functional safety, quality, and production managers, where the resulting stakeholder requirements are based on specific \emph{stakeholder concerns}.
 To support a context modeling, we consider \emph{interacting systems} from which, in interaction with the \emph{stakeholders}, \emph{use cases} can be derived.
 The \emph{use cases} in turn can be concretized by \emph{application scenarios}.
-The information of the modeling within the problem space is linked to \emph{validation concerns}.
+The information of the modeling within the problem space is linked to \emph{validation concerns} to model, where in the problem space knowledge gaps exists, that need to be resolved by appropriate validation activities.
 The dashed lines indicate that validation concerns are part of the validation system.

 The ontology elements for the product modeling are based on established MBSE approaches (e.g., \cite{estefan2007, HoltPerry2019, weilkiens2016, Pohl2016}), where \emph{system requirements} are derived from stakeholder requirements.
 The system requirements in turn are used to model the \emph{functional architecture} and eventually the \emph{logical architecture}.
 Within this article, we consider system requirements and functions as possible sources of validation concerns.